-Chickpeas are the main component in two of my absolute favorite foods: hummus and falafel.
-Both foods excel when the texture is decadent and creamy, and that creaminess comes from good quality, well-cooked beans.
-I also love using chickpeas as a quick meal—drained, rinsed, and tossed with oil, red onions, oregano, salt, pepper, and vinegar.
-Bean salads are an underrated side dish, in my humble opinion.
+Chickpeas are the main component in two of the best foods: hummus and falafel.
+And to make the best versions of those foods, you need good quality, well-cooked garbanzo beans.
+Canned chickpeas are also a great base for a quick meal—drained, rinsed, and tossed with oil, red onions, oregano, salt, pepper, and vinegar.
+And don’t even get us started on how much a humble chickpea can elevate bean salads.

 The following article contains affiliate links that may generate a small commission to us when you make a purchase through the link.
 Learn more about how we work with affiliates here.